maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo1.md

 - Describe the scope of mapping sequencing reads to the reference genome
 - Explain why the FASTQ data format is preferred for storing HTS raw data compared to FASTA
 - Explain the minimum information required to define a genomic coordinate
+- List at least three common applications of high-throughput sequencing in biomedical research

 <br>